Argel-Tal/DataScience-Notes/Lecture Summaries.md

 Each individual is a fixed length reprentation of values that inform a strategy relating to a scoring heuristic. _"Most fit"_ individuals reproduce and push out _"less fit"_ individuals, promoting successful strategies, mimicing real world evolution.

 ### Fitness:
 Fitness is defined as how well an agent's parameters allow it to solve the problem.
+A way of defining the fitness of a given individual is required to run and train a genetic algorithm.
+This is typically done as a "fitness function", evaluated at the end of a generation/epoch.

     Initialisation
     |